 To produce a prize-winning egg there are some preparations that will help along the way.
-Healthy and correctly fed chickens are required in the first place because poor quality stock are not likely to produce good quality eggs.
+Healthy and correctly fed chickens are required in the first place because poor quality stock is not likely to produce good quality eggs.
 Good husbandry will mean that the birds are wormed on a regular basis and checked for external parasites.
 If internal and external parasites do not exist, then the birds' body can concentrate on doing what a good egg layer knows best and that is laying a quality egg.

-A deeper coloured yolk does not necessarily mean that it is a better quality though, it just looks better to some people.

-At one time a brown egg was the crème de la crème of eggs, but the pigmentation of the shell bears no resemblance to the quality of the internal egg content.

-The external look and shape of an egg is important.
+- A deeper coloured yolk does not necessarily mean that it is a better quality though, it just looks better to some people. - At one time a brown egg was the crème de la crème of eggs, but the pigmentation of the shell bears no resemblance to the quality of the internal egg content. - The external look and shape of an egg is important.
 It should have a good dome at the top as this contains an air sac and the bottom of the egg should be slightly pointed.
 The length from top to bottom should be greater than the width.
 Eggs that are conical, biconical, spherical, oval or elliptical in shape are all undesirable and should not be considered for showing purposes.

-The shell should be smooth and free from lines, bulges and any roughness.
+- The shell should be smooth and free from lines, bulges, and any roughness.
 Ripples at the bottom of the egg should also be avoided.
 The colour should be clean and even in the case of mottled or speckled eggs-regular mottles or speckles are preferred.
-No stains or blemishes should be seen on the shell and although eggs may be washed they should be left to dry and never polished.

-Eggs being judged for internal contents should be as fresh as possible.
+No stains or blemishes should be seen on the shell and although eggs may be washed, they should be left to dry and never polished.
+Eggs that have been washed would no longer be suitable for human consumption.
+This is because washing removes the natural protective bloom on the shell which prevents bacteria such as Salmonella from entering the egg.
+In a normal domestic situation eggs should only ever be washed immediately prior to use. - Eggs being judged for internal contents should be as fresh as possible.
 The yolk should sit up, well rounded on top of the albumen (the white of the egg).
 There should be no blood streaks on the yolk and no blood spots or cloudiness in the albumen.
 If an egg is fresh the albumen will be a thick, dense substance around the yolk with a thinner substance in the outer ring.
 (If the yolk does not sit pertly on the albumen and the albumen itself is be very watery and runny then the egg is stale).